atvs1478/sq/README.md

 Use the `squeezelite-esp32-SqueezeAmp-sdkconfig.defaults` configuration file.

 ### ESP32-A1S
 Works with [ESP32-A1S](https://docs.ai-thinker.com/esp32-a1s) module that includes audio codec and headset output.
-You still need to use a demo board or an external amplifier if you want direct speaker connection.
+You still need to use a demo board like [this](https://www.aliexpress.com/item/4000765857347.html?spm=2114.12010615.8148356.11.5d963cd0j669ns) or an external amplifier if you want direct speaker connection.

+The board showed above has the following IO sets
+- amplifier: GPIO21
+- key2: GPIO13, key3: GPIO19, key4: GPIO23, key5: GPIO18, key6: GPIO5
+- key1: not sure, somethign with GPIO36
+- jack insertion: GPIO39 (inserted low)
+- LED: GPIO22 (active low)

 ### ESP32-WROVER + I2S DAC
 Squeezelite-esp32 requires esp32 chipset and 4MB PSRAM.
 ESP32-WROVER meets these requirements.
 To get an audio output an I2S DAC can be used.
 Cheap PCM5102 I2S DACs work others may also work.
 PCM5012 DACs can be hooked up via: